harvester/docs/docs/upgrade/manual.md

----
-sidebar_position: 30
-keywords:
-  - Harvester
-  - harvester
-  - Rancher
-  - rancher
-  - Harvester Upgrade
-Description: Harvester provides two ways to upgrade.
-Users can either upgrade using the ISO image or upgrade through the UI.
----

-# Upgrading Harvester
+# Upgrading Harvester manually

-!!!note
-    Upgrade is not supported from previous versions to v0.3.0 version.

-    - One-click upgrade will be supported starting with the v1.0.0 release.

-## Manual Upgrade
+## Manual Upgrade from v0.3.0 to v1.0.0

 !!!warning
-    The steps to perform a manual upgrade are only recommended for experienced users.
-Use it at your own risk.
+    Upgrading Harvester from v0.3.0 to v1.0.0 is **not supported**.
+Please use at your own risk.

 ### Overview